A Simple Guide to Mining Litecoin on a Mac As an Introduction to Mining Cryptocurrency in General

 - Internet access – in addition to downloading the necessary software, you’ll also need to connect to your mining pool and the Litecoin network.

 For this tutorial, you don’t need any prior experience or tech skills.
-Since we’ll be entering commands on the terminal, experience with linux commands and Mac’s command line will be helpful.
+Since we’ll be entering commands on the terminal, experience with Mac’s command line will be helpful.
 However, even if you’ve never used the command line before, we’ll tell you exactly what you need to type in order to start mining!

 Step 1: Download the Litecoin Wallet from Litecoin.org